Childrens Services & Social Care

 - Local authorities must take a whole family approach to assessing and supporting adults so that young carer’s needs are identified when undertaking an adult or adult carer’s needs assessment.

-The Assessment would be carried out through the Common Assessment Framework (CAF) using the Halton Levels of Need Framework unless they already meet the threshold for Social Care involvement in which case it would be included in the Single Assessment Process.
+Through the Common Assessment Framework (CAF) using the Halton Levels of Need Framework unless they already meet the threshold for Social Care involvement in which case it would be included in the Single Assessment Process.
 All Halton schools should have nominated member of staff to assist with young carers issues

 The Council for Disabled Children and the National Children’s Bureau have developed two new websites to support children and young people to understand their rights.